prebid/prebid.github.io/dev-docs/modules/userId.md

 * **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
 * **DigiTrust ID** – an anonymous cryptographic ID generated in the user’s browser on a digitru.st subdomain and shared across member publisher sites.
 * **ID5 ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.
+* **Criteo RTUS ID** – it fetches user id by reaching out to Criteo rtus endpoint for each bidder configured.
+The result is stored in user's browser for 1 hour and is passed to bidder adapters to pass it through to SSPs and DSPs that support the ID scheme.

 ## How It Works